On this page9

 Hong Kong's Wong Tai Sin Temple draws millions of visitors yearly, but most tourists have no clue what they're doing with those bamboo fortune sticks.
 You'll see locals shaking cylindrical containers with intense focus while you stand there wondering if you're supposed to bow, pray, or just take photos.

-Here's the thing: fortune stick drawing at Wong Tai Sin isn't some mysterious ritual.
+fortune stick drawing at Wong Tai Sin isn't some mysterious ritual.
 It's a structured cultural experience that follows specific steps, costs real money, and actually makes sense once someone explains it properly.

-Sarah Chen, a 28-year-old teacher from Vancouver, told us she visited three times before figuring out the process.
+A first-time visitor scenario, told us she visited three times before figuring out the process.
 "The first time I just wandered around taking selfies.
 The second time I tried copying what locals did but got confused.
 Third time I actually understood what was happening."

 We'll walk you through everything from getting there to interpreting your result.
 No drama, no mystical nonsense — just practical information for curious travelers.